Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 That got a hoot from Ferd, who sprang up to his feet and bared his fangs.
 "I get the others," he announced, and vanished out of the room at his heavy, thundering lope.

-"This is gonna be the weirdest village game of Rugby in Folctha history…" Frasier predicted.
+"This is gonna be the weirdest village game of Rugby in Folctha history..."
+Frasier predicted.

 And sure enough?
 It was.
 Wilde could rest easy.